ThoughtWorksInc/stonecutter/README.md

 ####App name

-App name is used anywhere where the application refers to itself, e.g. "Register with <App name>".
+App name is used anywhere where the application refers to itself, e.g. "Register with {App name}".
 To set the app name:

 * Set the environment variable **APP_NAME**